Nothing Really Matters: Background and inspiration

-An accompanying music video for "Nothing Really Matters" was directed by Johan Renck and filmed on January 9, 1999, at Silvercup Studios in Long Island City, New York.
+An accompanying music video for "Nothing Really Matters" was directed by Johan Renck and filmed in January 1999 at Silvercup Studios in Long Island City, New York.
 According to a behind-the-scenes interview with Entertainment Tonight, Madonna stated that the inspiration behind the video was from the 1997 Arthur Golden novel Memoirs of a Geisha.
 She later stated, "The whole idea of a geisha is a straight metaphor for being an entertainer because, on one hand you're privileged to be a geisha, but on the other hand you're a prisoner [...]"
 Madonna choreographed her own moves in the video, since she "[did not] like how other people say how I should move, I'm my own best choreographer."
 In an interview with American broadcaster and journalist Larry King, Madonna commented about the geisha depiction, "[...] there was a character in the book called Hatsumomo and she's been my muse for the past six months.
 So I don't know."
 She stated that her daughter, at the time, called Madonna the novel's character, Hatsumomo, which the singer found intriguing yet bizarre.

 The red kimono that Madonna wore in the music video was created by French fashion designer Jean-Paul Gaultier.
 Her main look for the video consisted of heavy eye make-up and a pale face with dark, straight hair, as well as a pair red ankle high boots to accompany the kimono.
 The kimono was tailored by a large red leather belt.
 Madonna wore the kimono again for her performance at the 41st Annual Grammy Awards.
 The look was then re-designed by Gaultier and the Italian fashion duo Dean and Dan Caten for Madonna's 2001 Drowned World Tour.
 The visual for "Nothing Really Matters" premiered on MTV on February 13, 1999.
 The video can be found on Madonna's 1999 compilation, The Video Collection 93:99.